 Whether the subject is God’s sovereignty, the Trinity, the biblical roles of men and women, or practically any other disputed matter, the most important issue is whether or not we are willing to submit ourselves to God’s Word.
 Are we sitting quietly at Christ’s feet, or are we arguing over the Bible?
 This is the question.
 Over and over again, this is what determines whether we can discern and receive what God has taught.
 Proverbs 3:5 encourages, “Trust in the LORD with all your heart, and do not lean on your own understanding.”

 Humility and Scripture

 Our first question must always be to determine what Scripture says and then we must humble ourselves to receive and believe because it is God’s Word.
-Only then may we enter safely into questions of understanding or apparent contradictions and God will lead us into the deeper truths of His Word.
+Only then may we enter safely into questions of understanding, or apparent contradictions, and God will lead us into the deeper truths of His Word.
 This is an incredible promise especially for new believers and even seasoned believers.

 We all have much to learn.
-Studying the Bible’s challenging teaching will stretch our thinking and build our faith.
-We must determine when we struggle with the tough teaching of Scripture that we will embrace the truth of God in His Word and believe it.
-John 7:17, “If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority.”
+Studying the Bible’s challenging teachings will stretch our thinking and build our faith.
+We must determine when we struggle with the tough teaching of Scripture that we will embrace the truth of God’s Word and believe it.
+John 7:17 states, “If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority.”

 This explains why Jesus’ hearers did not receive Him in faith.
-It wasn’t because of defects in Him or His teaching.
+It wasn’t because of defects perceived in Him or His teaching.
 They simply were not willing to be taught by God’s Word.
-Joel Nederhood rightly applies this problem to all unbelievers, “Those who trust in Christ and are trying to do his will should realize that people around them who reject Christ are doing so because they have not chosen to do God’s Will.
+Joel Nederhood rightly applies this problem to all unbelievers, when he explained, “Those who trust in Christ and are trying to do his will should realize that people around them who reject Christ are doing so because they have not chosen to do God’s Will.
 Those who choose their own will or the will of others who oppose Christ will simply not be able to recognize the truth that Christ has come to bring.”

 Is this the cause of your unbelief or your lack of growth in faith and godliness?
 Then realize that the Bible is God’s holy Word or it possesses no authority at all.
 Examine the many proofs of the Bible’s divine authorship and read it with a prayer that God will show you the truth of His Word.
-And when you have come to this conviction, determine to do the will of God.
-As you understand the Bible’s teaching, determine to believe it and put it into practice.
+And when you have come to this conviction, determined to do the will of God.
+As you understand the Bible’s teaching, decide to believe it and put it into practice.

 Jesus’ hearers resented His rebukes; they were not willing to be corrected by His Word.
-This is why they rejected Him the One, who is the true Tabernacle.
-The same can happen to us if we drift away from the way He wants us to live, we will find that His voice grows ever fainter.
+This is why they rejected Him, the One who is the true Tabernacle.
+The same can happen to us if we drift away from the way He wants us to live; we will find that His voice grows ever fainter.
 Other voices intrude.
 But as we who have Christ’s Spirit live in obedience to Him, we find our lives enriched immeasurably as Christ’s teaching takes deeper root in our hearts.

-[bctt tweet=”Preaching is vital to the health and growth of Church and to the Christian life.” username=”servantsofgrace”] Jesus used Scriptures to teach the disciples and us today how we are to live our lives.
-Jesus exercised His teaching ministry to confront the religious who thought they had it all figured out when they didn’t.
+Preaching is vital to the health and growth of Church and to the Christian life.
+Jesus used Scriptures to teach us how we are to live our lives.
+Jesus exercised His teaching ministry to confront the religious who thought they had it all figured out, when, in fact, they didn’t.
 He also preached to the crowds and called people to Himself.
 Jesus divided the audience between those who believed and those who would walk away from His harder teaching.